A New Versatile Code for Gamma-Ray Monte-Carlo Radiative Transfer

 The chemical isotope profile shows that most of the accreted matter remains unchanged throughout the thermonuclear runaway.
 An extended layer of $^{13}$N by $^{12}$C$(p,\gamma)^{13}$N, spreads across the H-envelope through convective mixing.
 Most other radioactive isotopes are not seen because the host WD has a low mass, also low density at the interface.

 The first day of the mass ejection has a higher importance for novae because the decays of $^{13}$N and $^{18}$F are major sources of $\gamma$-ray photons.
 These isotopes have short half life times compared with the expansion time scale of the nova ($\sim 10$ days for our models).
-These isotopes are distinctive from the others because their main decay channel is $\beta^+$-decay, which emits a positron or in addition to (in the case of \nuc{O}{15}) an energetic photon.
+These isotopes are distinctive from others because their main decay channel is $\beta^+$-decay.
+They emit positrons and (for the case of \nuc{O}{15}) energetic photons.